core-wg/oscore/draft-ietf-core-object-security.md

 Unless specified otherwise, CoAP options not listed in {{fig-option-protection}} SHALL be encrypted and integrity protected and processed as class E options.

 Specifications of new CoAP options SHOULD define how they are processed with OSCOAP.
-New COAP options SHOULD be of class E and SHOULD NOT have outer values unless a forwarding proxy needs to read that option value.
+New COAP options SHOULD be of class E and SHOULD NOT have outer values unless a proxy needs to read that option value.
 If a certain option has both inner and outer values, the two values SHOULD NOT be the same.

 ### Class E Options {#class-e}